animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 }
 ```

-Spring Data for GemFire converts PDX typed data to the corresponding application
+Spring Data for VMware GemFire converts PDX typed data to the corresponding application
 domain types if and only if the corresponding application domain types
 are on the classpath and the Function-annotated POJO method expects it.